Michael Malone

-Michael Malone (born September 15, 1971) is an American professional basketball coach who is the head coach of the Denver Nuggets of the National Basketball Association (NBA).
-He has also been the head coach of the Sacramento Kings.
+Michael Malone (born September 15, 1971) is an American professional basketball coach who most recently served as the head coach for the Denver Nuggets of the National Basketball Association (NBA).
+He is currently an analyst for ESPN.
+He had also been the head coach of the Sacramento Kings in 2013–2014.
 Malone previously served as an assistant coach of the New York Knicks, Cleveland Cavaliers, New Orleans Hornets, and Golden State Warriors.

 Early life and education

 Born in the Astoria neighborhood of the New York City borough Queens, Malone is the son of Brendan Malone, a former NBA head coach.
-After graduating from Seton Hall Preparatory School, Malone attended prep school at Worcester Academy in the 1988–89 school year.
-He then graduated from Loyola University Maryland in 1994 with a degree in history and played on the Loyola Greyhounds men's basketball team from 1989 to 1993.
+Malone began his high school playing career at Bishop Hendricken in Warwick, Rhode Island, from 1984–1986 while his father was head coach at the University of Rhode Island.
+He transferred to Seton Hall Preparatory School after his father joined the New York Knicks coaching staff as an assistant.
+Following graduation from Seton Hall, Malone attended prep school at Worcester Academy during the 1988–89 school year.
+He then attended Loyola University Maryland, playing on the Loyola Greyhounds men's basketball team from 1989 to 1993.
 He appeared in 107 games and started 39 of them as a point guard.
-During his four seasons with the Greyhounds, Malone totaled 370 points, 279 assists and 79 steals in 18.5 minutes per game.
+He graduated in 1994 with a degree in history.
+During his four seasons with the Greyhounds, Malone totaled 370 points, 279 assists, and 79 steals in 18.5 minutes per game.

 Coaching career

+College (1994–2001)

 While completing his degree at Loyola, Malone was an assistant high school basketball coach at Friends School of Baltimore.
 After graduating from Loyola, Malone joined Oakland University as an assistant coach for Golden Grizzlies men's basketball under coach Greg Kampe.
 Malone was about to start training to join the Michigan State Police before getting a job offer from Providence College coach Pete Gillen.
 Malone was an assistant coach for Providence Friars men's basketball from 1995 to 1998.
 In the 1998–99 season, Malone was director of men's basketball administration at the University of Virginia.